ZK-AMS: Credibly Anonymous Admission for Web 3.0 Platforms via Recursive Proof Aggregation: Multi-Key Homomorphic Encryption

 \section{Multi-Key Homomorphic Encryption}

 Multi-Key Fully Homomorphic Encryption (MKHE) allows computation over data encrypted under different keys, ensuring that intermediate values and final results remain encrypted.
 A key feature is collaborative decryption: no single party can access the plaintext.
-Recovering the result requires aggregating partial decryption shares from all secret keys involved in the computation.
+In the current ZK-AMS prototype, recovering the folded batch result requires aggregating partial decryption shares from all secret keys involved in the finalized computation; the system does not instantiate a separate tunable $t$-out-of-$N$ threshold-decryption layer.

 The MKHE scheme consists of the following algorithms: \begin{itemize} \item $\mathsf{pp} \leftarrow \mathsf{MKHE.ParamGen}(1^\lambda, 1^K)$: Parameter generation.
 Generates public parameters $\mathsf{pp}$ including any public evaluation material needed for homomorphic multiplication, given the security parameter $\lambda$ and the maximum number of parties $K$.